 I admired the strength of the female lead, Zou Lei.
 Could you talk about her evolution as a character and what inspired her?

 At one point, in my early Hemingway stage, I thought the book would clearly be from a guy's perspective.
-After a take like that, I realized that the story was better from Zou Lei's perspective.
+After a take like that, I realised that the story was better from Zou Lei's perspective.
 If I were to go really deep, it's probably related to how I slice up the world.
 I would say that my wife is the most important person in the world to me, and she partly inspired the strength behind the character.
 Another aspect is this: If a character has a vulnerability, I think the reader develops a rooting interest.
 As a woman, Zou Lei is inherently vulnerable.
 We have to worry for her.

 Skinner is a fascinating character in his own right.
 He's returning from war, and there are indications that he's likely suffering from PTSD and TBI.
 That suffering is a driving force in the book.

 A lot of that comes from my obsessive interest in war.
-War tantalizes and disturbs.
+War tantalises and disturbs.
 Its nature is obscured by mythology and propaganda and by our own eyes: We all want to see it a certain way, like Ron Kovic's patriotic neighbors in Born on the Fourth of July.
 Chris Hedges's book War Is a Force That Gives Us Meaning made a huge impact on me in attacking the myth of the nobility of war.
 Hedges says war is necrophilia, that its true image is a soldier embracing a corpse.
 He is not alone in arguing that war unleashes criminal urges that are addictive and difficult to switch off.
 In my mind, Skinner has been contaminated by the war.
 Contaminated is the word that keeps coming back.
 He's a decent human being who has been dipped in the River Styx and comes out black and burned, spiritually tarnished.
 To me, the connection between war and crime unites the whole book.
 It's about how war comes back home in the form of crime or violent imbalance, even in the best of people.
-In a related way, the book is also about globalization, about people moving across borders, bringing creative or destructive forces with them as the case may be.
+In a related way, the book is also about globalisation, about people moving across borders, bringing creative or destructive forces with them as the case may be.

 Skinner is returning from war while another character, Jimmy, is returning from prison.
 You get the feeling that they instantly sense each other encroaching on a territory like two grizzlies.
 How do you see institutionalization and indoctrination in the book?